letscloud-community/letscloud-openapi-gpt/QUICK_SETUP.md

 - 👤 **Personal**: Only you have access
 - 💰 **Free**: No additional costs

-**⚠️ Security Note**: We strongly recommend using the private version for all use cases.
-The public version is for testing only and requires sharing your API key in conversations.
+**⚠️ Security Note**: We strongly recommend using the private version for secure and convenient access to your infrastructure.

 ## 💬 Try These Commands